telerik/kendo-ui-core/docs/jsp/tags/autocomplete/ajax-binding.md

 ### Configuration

-To configure the Kendo AutoComplete for Ajax binding, follow the steps below (using Spring MVC framework).
+To configure the Kendo AutoComplete for Ajax binding, follow the steps below (using the Spring MVC framework).

 **Step 1** Add a new action method which will return data to populate the AutoComplete.